Sukhothai Kingdom: Kingdom establishment

 Bang Klang Hao ruled Sukhothai under the regnal name Si Inthrathit and established the Phra Ruang dynasty.
 Under the rule of Si Inthrathit, the primordial kingdom expanded its influence to the bordering cities surrounding the capital.
 By the end of his reign in 1270, Sukhothai covered the entire upper valley of the Chao Phraya River, then known simply as Mae Nam (แม่น้ำ, 'mother of waters'), the generic Thai name for all rivers.
+In the first era, Sukhothai strongly shared a connection with western Mon neighbor, Hanthawaddy kingdom, in present-day lower Myanmar.